How to Optimise Your Website for Core Web Vitals: LCP, FID & CLS

 Cumulative layout shift

 Before delving into the recommended tactics that you can use to improve your CLS score, It is important to first explain that sudden layout shifts on the page that occur within the viewport is what is measured against the CLS metric.
 This means that only layout shifts that the user experiences on the page is what is taken into account when measuring the CLS score.
 If a layout shift occurs below the viewport and it has not affected the user’s experience on the page, then that incident of a layout shift is disregarded.
+As it is the same for LCP you can identify the CLS elements on a page by using PageSpeed Insights or Chrome Developer Tools.
+To identify CLS using PageSpeed Insights, simply copy the URL of your web page into the address bar.

 Once the analysis has loaded, scroll down and this time, select the “Avoid large layout shifts” option.
 A menu will drop down and display all of the elements on the web page where a layout shift occurred.